 Illustrations also create ample opportunities for brands to get creative.
 Illustrations are able to do things that human models might not.
 They personify a brand and create a connection with the viewer.
 Hand-drawn illustrations as graphic elements even create a sense of imperfection that makes a business seem more accessible and human.

 Illustrations are also a way to build brand awareness on a budget.
 Outsourcing to an artist to continuously develop new illustrations is often far more affordable than new photography.
-Some examples of businesses who effectively use illustrations in their web design include MailChimp, Headspace, and Basecamp.
+Some examples of businesses that effectively use illustrations in their web design include MailChimp, Headspace, and Basecamp.

 In the 2020 web design, rules are made to be broken.
 In the past, designers were taught to choose a font and stick with it.
 Now, web designers are shaking things up with bold, contrasting typography that is often the focal point of the page.
 This goes hand-in-hand with an underlying shift toward focusing on headers in web design.